stever60/Lago_Pato/Lago_Pato_Site_Data/ReadMe_LP_Site_Data.txt

 Lake water chemistry (pH, conductivity, temperature, dissolved oxygen) were measured in and around Lago Pato and several nearby lakes with a YSI600 Sonde.
 Light penetration was measured with a Secchi disc and water samples were taken at one metre intervals in the water column of Lago Pato.
 Data from lakes in Patagonia was collected from a near shore sampling point.

-Modelled annual and seasonal precipitation for 1979–2016 at Lago Pato was generated from the ERA-INTERIM dataset generated using the BAS internal portal http://basweb.nerc-bas.ac.uk/icd/toil/clivarm_data/index.html.
+Modelled annual and seasonal precipitation for 1979–2016 at Lago Pato and other ERA-INTERIM maps and data were generated using a BAS internal portal to the Dee et al. (2011) dataset.
+BAS internal portal address: http://basweb.nerc-bas.ac.uk/icd/toil/clivarm_data/index.html.

+Dee, D. P., Uppala, S. M., Simmons, A. J., Berrisford, P., Poli, P., Kobayashi, S., et al. (2011).
+The ERA-Interim Reanalysis: Configuration and Performance of the Data Assimilation System.
+Q.J.R.
+Meteorol.
+Soc.
+137, 553–597. doi:10.1002/qj.828

 Instrumentation
 -	Trimble differential GPS